Skip to content

 > built-in profile definition

-Basic users do not see advanced channel controls.
-Custom users choose profiles and source-level prompt inclusion.
-Power users can configure channel switches, prompt inclusion, lookback, and granularity directly.
+Basic users do not see advanced stream controls.
+Custom users choose profiles and stream prompt inclusion.
+Power users can configure prompt inclusion, lookback, and granularity directly.

 Trading Prompt Coverage